The future of generative AI in conversation intelligence

-Throughout this article, we’ve been discussing both voice of customer insight and actionable insight.
-How does turning one into the other make the difference in improving your customer experience?
+Throughout this article, we've been discussing both voice of customer insight and actionable insight.
+How does turning one into the other make the difference when it comes time to improve your customer experience?

 In the past, there was no visibility into a customer interaction's transcript.
 And especially at the individual utterance level, there was no way to see both behaviors and their impacts.
 But with conversation intelligence tools like Tethr, you now have insights you can act on.

 First, understand the behaviors that make the most meaningful impact on your customer experience (insight).
 Secondarily, infuse these into contact center coaching models, as one example, making them practical tools to move the needle to improve the customer experience (actionable insight).
 And when we say "move the needle," we literally mean visually watching the needle move on each focal point in Tethr because your business has visibility into 100% of customer interactions.